prividentity/PrivateIdentity-Oldd/FACE-EMBEDDING-DNN-PERFORMANCE-DECEMBER-2020.md

 ### `DIVERSITY ANALYSIS`

-We next conduct the cutoff analysis on subgroups (Black, Asian, White, Hispanic, other).
+We next conduct the cutoff analysis on subgroups.
 The following table illustrated the statistics and the cutoff analysis result.

 | Race | #classes| #images | Analysis | Error Rate<br>Cutoff = 1.14 |